What is a protection class?

 - Typical application: transformers, switchgear

-- Marking: e.g. Ex o
+- Labeling: e.g. Ex o

-7. Sand encapsulation (Ex q)
+7. Sandverkapselung (Ex q)

-- Typical applications: capacitors, resistors – and even portable devices!
+- Typical applications: Capacitors, resistors - and even portable devices!

-- Marking: e.g. Ex q
+- Labeling: e.g. Ex q

 Conclusion